redpesk-labs/red-pak/docs/2-Concept.md

 The memory usage is quite similar to lxc so it is quite good, but there some points to be careful, each level adds some times and memory
 (these tests were done at the first level).

-Some other feature like execfd mount mode can be very greedy so it really depends on configuration too, for these mesureament it was done with the default configuration.:w
+Some other feature like execfd mount mode can be very greedy so it really depends on configuration too, for these measurement it was done with the default configuration.:w

-# Conclusion
+## Conclusion

 REDPAK is designed to match constraints of embedded world, by sharing resources with not only systems but also parents.
 It is also meant to be totally manageable with rpm packages.